dreispt/oetor/README.md

 * One-line creation of new server instances.
 * One-line to run tests for a server instance.
 * Easily add addons projects - just add the directory with it's sources inside the instance's `addons-repo` directory and restart the server.
 * Easily list running instances and respective listening ports.
-[IN PROGRESS]

 Getting the code